 Troubleshooting DNA Sequencing Problems

-How to Identify the Causes of DNA Sequencing Failures
+How To Identify The Causes of DNA Sequencing Failures

-Identifying the cause of a poor DNA sequencing result can often be very difficult as a particular sequencing problem may have many different underlying causes, or be the result of multiple interacting factors.
+Identifying the cause of a poor DNA sequencing result can often be very difficult as a particular sequencing problem may have many different causes, or be the result of multiple interacting factors.
 Often the only way to work out the real cause of a particular problem is to perform a process of elimination.

-This process can be greatly simplified by visually examining both the raw and processed data chromatograms of the problematic sequencing traces.
+This process can be greatly simplified by visually examining both the raw and processed data chromatograms of the sequencing traces.
 In the following guide we have provided detailed information on the most commonly observed sequencing problems, along with suggestions on their most likely causes.
 The causes are listed in order from the most common to least common.
 We have also included solutions (where known) on how to overcome each sequencing problem type.

 The Most Common Automated DNA Sequencing Problems